Alexandra Kiely

 Pierre-Auguste Renoir might best be described as Impressionism’s answer to the Old Masters.
 He mixed modern subject matter and Impressionist brushwork with a more traditional approach to the human form.

-Prehistoric cave paintings are vivid and mysterious survivals from some of humanity’s oldest art.
-Here are seven of the most fascinating.
+Prehistoric cave paintings are vivid and mysterious windows into the earliest days of humanity.
+Discover seven of the world's oldest cave paintings.

 Henry Clay Frick was a wealthy businessman with great taste in art and the money to buy it.
 His collection and mansion are now known as the Frick Collection.